junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 The demon drops Kevin's body to the floor, looking down at his thin figure for a second in silence.

 "It's a pity, Kevin," Crowley tuts, thinking back.
+His eyes turn back to the façade of human pupils.
 "I'm starting to like you, really, but you didn't give me a chance."

 He claps his hands then, calling his demons over and sending them out on the pursuit task.
 How difficult would it be to find half a demon tablet that a freaked-out kid hid in this part of the country when he was escaping and hiding and not even having much of a tool to bury things properly?
 He has dug the demon tablet out of Earth once before, he can do it again.

-Crowley sits back in his throne chair, petting the one angel table and half the demon tablet he has, murmuring as if singing lullaby to the stone babies, "One point five down, zero point five to go."
+Crowley goes back to his throne room and sits back in his throne chair, petting the one angel table and half the demon tablet he has, murmuring as if singing lullaby to the stone babies, "One point five down, zero point five to go."

 <br>

 ### draft notes

-> Dean's threatened because he's desperate to save Sam, curses Dean's lips just to see a good story

 S08E21 real timeline (2013.5.1)